Holyland Model of Jerusalem: History

 In 2006, the model was relocated to the southern edge of the Billy Rose Sculpture Garden at the Israel Museum.
 In preparation for the move, the model was sawn into 100 pieces and later reassembled.
 The Holyland Hotel spent $3.5 million on the move.

 Notable depictions

 The Jerusalem model features a number of notable and important structures, as the model was based on the writings of Josephus at the time of its construction.
-Since then some modifications have been made to the model- such as the removal of the Hippodrome.
+Since then some modifications have been made to the model, such as the removal of the Hippodrome, because the archeological research didn't corroborate its existence which is controversial.
+To its probable existence point the fact that they organized feasts and celebrations in the city similar in fashion to the Greek ones.

 Districts

-The city was divided into a number of districts, listed as follows.